Virtual Tour of Monticello Park

 In June, 2012, a derecho hit Monticello Park, knocking down many trees.
 Two large trees fell across the East Stream Path.
 Openings have been cut in both trees so that people can use the path.
 The trees act as an informal southern boundary for the dog exercise area.

-About 20 feet of the stump of the second tree is in the stream and sticking straight into the air.
+About 20 feet of the stump of one of the trees is in the stream, sticking straight into the air.

 Continuing on the East Stream Path, you will pass weirs in three different areas of the stream over the next 75 yards.
 The weirs are concrete structures that restrict the flow of the stream to try to prevent erosion.

 The East Stream Path loops around the culvert, leading to the West Stream Path.
-Crossing the culvert requires walking down an incline, which can be muddy and slippery after rain.
+Crossing the culvert requires walking down a slope, which can be muddy and slippery after rain.
 You should be careful even in dry conditions when walking down this slope.
+The slope can also be slippery if you approach it from the West Stream Path.

 West Stream Path